-For example, an outside activity that requires a student to be somewhere else on a set schedule (e.g., a job with fixed hours or a non-film course with regular meeting times each week) is likely to be a problem, because conflicts with the film school schedule will inevitably occur.
-Whereas, an outside activity with a flexible schedule (e.g., a job where you set your own hours or an asynchronous online class) is less likely to be a problem.
+An outside activity that requires a student to be somewhere else on a set schedule (e.g., a job with fixed hours or a non-film course with regular meeting times each week) will typically not be approved, because conflicts with the film school schedule will inevitably occur.

-If you’re unsure about whether or not an outside activity would be a good idea, please contact the Associate Dean for advice.
+If you’re unsure about whether or not an outside activity would be feasible, please contact the Associate Dean for advice.